-Our body has a default system to produce and use energy, but what if we could change that to make it more efficient?
+Your body has a default system to produce and use energy, but what if you could change it to make it more efficient?

 In this post, we'll talk about metabolic flexibility and different strategies to follow and achieve it.

-What’s Metabolic Flexibility
+What’s Metabolic Flexibility?

-Do we Have Metabolic Flexibility?
+Do You Have Metabolic Flexibility?

-But eating a lot of carbohdyrates for no reason, bad eating-behaviour, sedentarism, metabolic diseases,... we'll lose metabolic flexibility over time (study)
+But eating a lot of carbohdyrates for no reason, bad eating-behaviour, sedentarism, metabolic diseases,... will make you lose metabolic flexibility over time (study)

 What Leads to Metabolic Inflexibility?

 Now you know that, as humans, we do have metabolic flexibility.
 But most of us lose it.

 Physical exercise enhances fat oxidation and improves insulin sensitivity (study).
 Insulin sensitivity will help you lowering blood glucose faster, thus being able to use fat for energy production as well.

-How Can We Achieve Metabolic Flexibility?
+How Can You Achieve Metabolic Flexibility?

 There are many protocols of intermittent fasting (study).
 To make it easy and adhering, the protocol 16/8 seems to be the best option (16h fasting - 8h eating).

 During the fasting periods, blood glucose levels are low.
-To produce energy, our metabolism will adapt to fats being the main source of energy.
+To produce energy, your metabolism to fats as main source of energy.

 Intermittent fasting could be a useful strategy to work on our metabolic flexibility.
 It helps losing weight, improving insulin sensitivity and glycemic control, and using more triglycerides as energy source.

 Aerobic exercise involves the use of oxygen for energy production.
 On the presence of oxygen, the primary exercise energy system is the oxidative pathway.

 Minimize Refined Carbohydrates

 Associated with obesity and weight gain, refined carbohydrates increase glycemic index and blood glucose levels (study).

 The more glucose available during prolonged times, the less fat will be used as energy source (study)

 If you want to have metabolic flexibility, you'll need to regulate and reduce refined sugars in your diet.

 Flexible Ketogenic Diet

 Ketogenic Diet is a nutritional strategy consisting of high fat, adequate protein and low carbohydrate intake (source).

 Practice Resistance Training

-Resistance training also increases fat oxidation and utilization for energy production (study).
-Overall, what resistance training does is to speed up our metabolim and make it more efficient at using different substrates for energy production.
+It speeds up your metabolim to make it more efficient at using different substrates for energy production.
 Thus, resistance training is a recommended practice to achieve metabolic flexibility.

 Improve Body Composition